-To minimize total cost of ownership and maximize return on investment, datacenters oversubscribe their servers [9, 14], bandwidth [8], branch circuits [16], cooling and power supplies [15, 20].
-In datacenters, dynamic power capping [12] adjusts the power allocation to individual servers, enabling a rich policy space for power and energy management.
-In servers, managers could pursue performance while minimizing operating costs, which are incurred from energy and cooling [10, 11, 18, 31].
-Researchers have sought to allocate server power to performance critical services via DVFS [26, 33].
+To minimize total cost of ownership and maximize return on investment, datacenters oversubscribe their servers [Barroso et al. 2013; Chen et al. 2008], bandwidth [Ballani et al. 2011], branch circuits [Fu et al. 2011], and cooling and power supplies [Fan et al. 2007; Govindan et al. 2012].
+In datacenters, dynamic power capping [Bhattacharya et al. 2013] adjusts the power allocation to individual servers, enabling a rich policy space for power and energy management.
+In servers, managers could pursue performance while minimizing operating costs, which are incurred from energy and cooling [Beloglazov et al. 2012; Lin et al. 2013; Berral et al. 2010; Goiri et al. 2015].
+Researchers have sought to allocate server power to performance critical services via dynamic voltage and frequency scaling (DVFS) [Hsu et al. 2015; Lo et al. 2014].

-Economics and game theory have proven effective in datacenter power and resource management [13].
-Markets [21, 22] and price theory [42] have been applied to manage heterogeneous server cores.
-Demand response models have been proposed to handle power emergencies [32].
-In addition to performance, fairness in game theory has been studied to incentivize users when sharing hardware in a cloud environment [17, 47, 48].
+Economics and game theory have proven effective in datacenter power and resource management [Chase et al. 2001].
+Markets [Guevara et al. 2013, 2014] and price theory [Somu Muthukaruppan et al. 2014] have been applied to manage heterogeneous server cores.
+Demand response models have been proposed to handle power emergencies [Liu et al. 2013].
+In addition to performance, fairness in game theory has been studied to incentivize users when sharing hardware in a cloud environment [Ghodsi et al. 2011; Zahedi and Lee 2014, 2015].

-In this paper, we treat the sprinting management problem as a repeated game and seek an equilibrium that leads sprinting servers to expected behavior.
-Similar approaches have been applied to power control in wireless communication systems [28].
+In this article, we treat the sprinting management problem as a repeated game and seek an equilibrium that leads sprinting servers to expected behavior.
+Similar approaches have been applied to power control in wireless communication systems [Le Treust and Lasaulce 2010].
 But we are the first to consider game theory for datacenter management, especially in the context of computational sprinting and power capping.

-8. Conclusions
+8. CONCLUSIONS